Rufluenza/USB-ejector/README.md

 ## Quick start

 This is a USB ejector GUI, made for Windows, Linux and Mac.
-It detects the usb devices so you only have to click under the name of the device to eject it.
+It detects the USB devices so you only have to click under the name of the device to eject it.
-I have made sure that on mac it does not detect the Macintosh HD and Time Machine Backups.
+I have made sure that on Mac it does not detect the Macintosh HD and Time Machine Backups.

 ### Prerequisites